 Chapman University is committed to providing an environment which is free of any form of harassment and discrimination based upon an individual's race, color, religion, ancestry, national origin, gender, marital status, sexual orientation, age, disability, veteran status, or any other classification protected by law, so that all members of the community are treated at all times with dignity and respect.
 It is the University's policy, therefore, to prohibit all forms of such harassment or discrimination among University faculty, students, staff, and administration.

-At Chapman University, all students are expected to adhere to the policies that govern student behavior outlined in the Student Conduct Code.
-The university is specifically concerned when individual student and organizational behavior directly interfere with the university's primary educational objectives and functions, or the rights and safety of other members of the university community.
+Chapman University expects that all students adhere to the policies that govern student behavior outlined in the Student Conduct Code.
+The university is specifically concerned when individual student and organizational behavior directly interfere with the university’s primary educational objectives and functions or the rights and safety of other members of the university community.
 Chapman believes that the disciplinary process has a role in developing a sense of responsibility and accountability in students, while being life preparatory.
 To that end, the university uses education and counseling, in addition to formal disciplinary proceedings to bring about these outcomes.
-Every Chapman student is presumed to have sufficient maturity, intelligence, and concern for the rights of others and the rights of the institution to help maintain the established standards of the academic community.
+Every Chapman student is presumed to have sufficient maturity, intelligence, and concern for the rights of others and the rights of the institution to help maintain established standards of the academic community.
 When a student or organization's behavior demonstrates otherwise, the university will consider disciplinary proceedings as deemed necessary.
 For details regarding institutional policies governing student conduct or the disciplinary process, see the Chapman University Student Conduct Code, or visit the Dean of Students webpage.
-For students residing in university owned housing, see also the Student Conduct Code.
-Refer to the Vice Chancellor for Student Affairs and Dean of Students website at www.chapman.edu/studentAffairs/dean to find the code and other relevant policies.
+Refer to the Vice Chancellor for Student Affairs and Dean of Students website at http://www.chapman.edu/students/dean-of-students/index.aspx to find the code, required notifications, and other relevant policies.

 Chapman University students and their guests are expected to abide by all federal, state, and local laws, as well as Chapman policies governing the use of alcohol and drugs.
 This requires that students and their guests not only have knowledge of these various laws and policies, but also are responsible and mature decision makers.
 Chapman University seeks to impart this knowledge and these values first and foremost through educational means relying heavily on positive staff and faculty role modeling, the formation and use of a peer education network, and curriculum infusion whenever possible.
 Factual information and knowledge regarding alcohol and drugs, skills and strategies for achieving and maintaining healthy behaviors, creation of a cooperative and consistent campus peer environment, and compliance with all local and federal regulations are components of this educational agenda.
 Illegal and abusive use of alcohol and other drugs by any member of the campus community constitutes an untenable threat to the community and signals a need for intervention on the part of the university.
 All campus event use of alcohol must be approved via an alcohol use permit.
 For further details, refer to the Chapman University Alcohol and Substance Abuse Policy or visit the Vice Chancellor for Student Affairs and Dean of Students website at www.chapman.edu/studentAffairs/dean.